What is Nylon Fabric?

-It turns out that Nylon was the first synthetic fiber made.
-Nylon has both excellent strength and abrasion resistance, allowing it to stand up to any sport as one of the most resilient synthetic fibers.
-It has a high elongation and elastic recovery so fabrics can stretch to their limits without losing their shape.
-In addition, nylon has good resistance to sunlight making it an excellent choice for swimwear.
-Its ability to accept acid dyes makes it possible to achieve brighter colors.
-Nylon has long been known as the staple for the swim industry, but this idea is starting to change, as mills have been able to greatly improve the qualities of their polyester yarns.
-These new Polyester Spandex blends have given Nylon Spandex blends a run for their money.
+Nylon has both excellent strength and abrasion resistance, allowing it to stand up to any sport.
+It has a fantastic elastic recovery meaning that fabrics can stretch to their limits without losing their shape.
+In addition, nylon has good resistance to sunlight making it an excellent choice for activewear.
+Its ability to accept acid dyes makes it possible to achieve brighter colors than it’s other synthetic counterparts.

 To summarize, the characteristics that have made nylon fabric in particular popular include:

 - Resistant to tears and abrasions